timebertt/thesis-controller-sharding/content/50-implementation.md

 Typically, `Predicates` are used to filter for relevant watch events emitted by the API server.
 The `Controller` itself ensures that all components including cache, event handlers, work queue, and worker routines are correctly set up.
 All `Controllers` are registered with the `Manager` which then ensures that the controllers are started when the leader election is won and stopped as soon as the leader election is lost.
-It also injects shared dependencies like client, cache and loggers into the individual controllers.
+It also injects shared dependencies like client, cache and loggers into the individual controllers. [@controllerruntime]

 As part of this thesis, the presented design ([chapter @sec:design]) was fully implemented generically in the controller-runtime library that allows reusing the mechanisms in all operators based on the library.
 The webhosting operator makes use of the implemented sharding mechanisms in controller-runtime for demonstration and evaluation purposes.